Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

+We follow the approach of \cite{DAHash}, highlighting the uncertain regions of the plot where the cumulative density function of the empirical distribution might diverge from the real distribution.
+In particular, the red (resp. yellow) region indicates $E > 0.1$ (resp. $E > 0.01$) where $E$ can be interpreted as an upper bound on the difference between the two CDFs.

+Fig. \ref{fig:empirical} demonstrates that information signaling reduces the fraction of cracked passwords.
+The mechanism performs best when the defender has perfect knowledge of the distribution (blue curve), but even with imperfect knowledge there is still a large advantage.
+For example, for the neopets dataset when $v/C_{max}= 5\times 10^6$ the percentage of cracked passwords is reduced from $44.6\%$ to $36.9\%$ (resp. $39.1\% $) when the defender has perfect (resp. imperfect) knowledge of the password distribution.
+Similar results hold for other datasets.
+The green curve (signaling with imperfect knowledge) curve generally lies in between the black curve (no signaling) and the blue curve (signaling with perfect knowledge), but sometimes has an adverse affect affect when $v/C_{max}$ is large.
+This is because the noisy distribution will be less accurate for stronger passwords that were sampled only once.

-{\bf Which accounts are cracked?} As Fig. \ref{fig:rockyou_perfect} demonstrates information signaling can substantially reduce the overall fraction of cracked passwords i.e., many previously cracked passwords are now protected.
+\paragraph{Which accounts are cracked?} As Fig \ref{fig:empirical} demonstrates information signaling can substantially reduce the overall fraction of cracked passwords i.e., many previously cracked passwords are now protected.
 It is natural to ask whether there are any unlucky users $u$ whose password is cracked after information signaling {\em even though} their account was safe before signaling.
 Let $X_u$ (resp. $L_u$) denote the event that user $u$ is unlucky (resp. lucky) i.e., a rational attacker would originally not crack $pw_u$, but after information signaling the account is cracked.
-We measured $E[X_u]$ (See Figure \ref{fig:unlucky}) and $E[L_u]$ for various $v/k$ values under each dataset.
-Generally, we find that the fraction of unlucky users $E[X_u]$ is small in most cases e.g. $\leq 0.01$ although we found one instance where $E[L_u] \approx 0.08$.
-For example, when $v/k=10^7$ we measured that $E[X_u] \approx 0.0066$ and $E[L_u] \approx 0.048$ (LinkedIn).
+We measure $E[X_u]$ and $E[L_u]$ (See Fig. \ref{fig:unlucky}) for various $v/C_{max}$ values under each dataset.
+Generally, we find that the fraction of unlucky users $E[X_u]$ is small in most cases e.g. $\leq 0.04$.
+For example, when $v/k=2\times 10^7$ we have that $E[X_u] \approx 0.03\%$ and $E[L_u] \approx 6\%$ for LinkedIn.
 In all instances the net advantage $E[L_u] - E[X_u]$ remains positive.
+We remark that the reduction in cracked passwords does not come from persuading the attacker to crack weak passwords though the attacker might shift his attention.
+The shift of attacker’s attention is directionless, not necessarily towards weaker passwords.
+The contribution of attention shift to reduction in cracked passwords is very small since the passwords ordering of posterior distribution upon receiving a signal is very close to that of prior distribution, which means the attacker cracks passwords (almost) in the same order whether given the signal or not.
+Strength signaling works mainly because the attacker would like to save cost by making less futile guesses.